mjeronimo/carma2/README.md

 # Features/Capabilities

+The example code in this repository provides the following features:

+* CMake code
-* CMake macro that can be included by CARMA packages ("carma_project()")
+    * Can be included by CARMA packages
-    * A single source for compiler settings, etc.
+    * The carma_project() macro serves as a single source for compiler settings, etc.

 * CarmaNode
     * Derives from rclcpp_lifecycle::LifecycleNode (could also be a template that can use either Node or LifecycleNode)
-    * Automatically creates a bond with the lifecycle manager(see: https://github.com/ros/bond_core)
+    * Automatically creates a bond with the lifecycle manager (see: https://github.com/ros/bond_core)
     * System alert capable

 * Lifecycle Manager
-    * Manages the lifecycle nodes
+    * Manages the lifecycle nodes, initiating state transitions
-    * Monitors bonds with the managed nodes, can detect lack of heartbeat
+    * Monitors bonds with the managed nodes, can detect lack of heartbeat and initialize restarted nodes
     * System alert capable

 * Subsystems